Rohithvijay01/HILL-CIPHER/README.md

 # HILL CIPHER
+HILL CIPHER
+EX.
+NO: 3
+## AIM:
-# EX.
-NO: 1(C) IMPLEMENTATION OF HILL CIPHER
+IMPLEMENTATION OF HILL CIPHER

-## AIM

-To write a C program to implement the hill cipher substitution techniques.
+## To write a C program to implement the hill cipher substitution techniques.

 ## DESCRIPTION: